legendarycode3/decentralized-stablecoin/README.md

 The Decentralized Stablecoin protocol enables users to interact with the system by depositing collateral, minting DSC, repaying debt, redeeming collateral, and liquidating undercollateralized positions.
 All protocol interactions are executed through the DSCEngine smart contract.

 ### Deposit Collateral
-Users can deposit approved collateral assets (e.g., WETH or WBTC) into the protocol after granting the
+Users can deposit approved collateral assets (e.g., WETH or WBTC) into the protocol after granting the DSCEngine contract permission to spend their tokens.